christianalfoni/christianalfoni.github.io/_posts/2014-08-15-react-js-workflow.md

 React.renderComponent(<App/>, document.body);
 {% endhighlight %}

 So that was my journey.
 I truly hope that the people at Facebook will put an example of this on the React JS site.
-React JS is truly awesome and its very sad that people leave it out because it is such a pain setting up a good workflow.
+React JS is truly awesome and its very sad if people leave it out because it is such a pain setting up a good workflow.

 Thanks for listening to my story and have fun with [React JS]('http://facebook.github.io/react')!